-- For detailed pricing, refer the amazon EBS pricing docs below:
+- For detailed pricing, refer to the Amazon EBS pricing docs below:

-The Document above has all the details about the various pricing for
+The Document above has all the details about the various pricing.

-AWS Provides many Functionalities that makes thing easier for us, some of the Technologies are AWS EBS.
+AWS provides many functionalities that make things easier for us, some of the technologies are AWS EBS;

 - Amazon EC2

 - Amazon RDS

 - Amazon S3